How to Write a Good Research Paper: Step-by-step Guide with Examples

 - How to fix it: Add structure.
 (It's your job to be clear for busy reviewers.)

 Now, when you know how to write a good research paper and aware of everything about stages of its preparation and presentation, there is no doubt that you will succeed in its writing and amaze your audience.
-Also, remember that you can alsways get help from us.
+Also, remember that you can always get help from us with academic research paper.
 Good luck!back to all posts